 In September 2009, we closed a private placement of 2,380,942 shares of our common stock at a purchase price of \$3.17 per share.
-In addition to shares of common stock, we also issued (i) Series I warrants to purchase an additional 3,246,959 shares of our common stock with an exercise price of \$3.93 per share (subject to adjustment and including (x) 627,923 shares of our common stock issuable pursuant to the anti-dilution protections in the Series I Warrants, and (y) 238,094 shares of our common stock issuable to the placement agent of the September 2009 transaction) (the "Series I Warrants"), (ii) Series II warrants to purchase up to an additional 2,419,045 shares of our common stock, subject to adjustment as described below, on an automatic cashless exercise price of \$2.52 per share (the "Series II Warrants") and (iii) Series II warrants to purchase approximately an additional 2,380,942 shares of common stock with an exercise price of \$2.52 per share (the "Series II Warrants") and together with the Series I Warrants and the Series II Warrants, the "Warrants").
-We filed this registration statement on Form S-1 (File No. 333-162145) to cover the common stock issued and the shares of common stock issuable upon exercise of the Warrants.
+In addition to shares of common stock, we also issued (i) Series I warrants to purchase an additional 3,246,959 shares of our common stock with an exercise price of \$3.93 per share (subject to adjustment and including (x) 627,923 shares of our common stock issuable pursuant to the anti-dilution protections in the Series I Warrants, and (y) 238,094 shares of our common stock issuable to the placement agent of the September 2009 transaction) (the "Series I Warrants"), (ii) Series II warrants to purchase up to an additional 2,419,045 shares of our common stock subject to adjustment as described below, on an automatic cashless exercise basis with an exercise price of \$0.01 per share (the "Series II Warrants") and (iii) Series III warrants to purchase approximately an additional 2,380,942 shares of common stock with an exercise price of \$2.52 per share (the "Series III Warrants").
+We filed this registration statement on Form S-1 (File No. 333-162145) to cover the common stock issued and the shares of common stock issued and the shar

-The Series I Warrants are rights to purchase an aggregate of approximately 3,246,959 shares of the Company's common stock over a 5-year term at an exercise price equal to 125% of the price per share paid in the private placement (i.e., \$3.93 per share), subject to antidilution protection that could reduce the exercise price to 100% of the closing price on September 2, 2009 (i.e., \$3.17 per share) if the Company completes other financings while the Series I Warrants are outstanding at a price per share less than the exercise price per share of the Series I Warrants.
-The Series I Warrants were not exercisable until six months following the closing of the private placement and expire on fifth anniversary of the closing of the private placement.
-Aside from the antidilution adjustment associated with the exercise price premium, the Series I Warrants are not subject to any further adjustments with respect to the exercise price or number of shares covered.
-In connection with the September 2009 private placement, we issued one of the Series I Warrants to purchase 238,094 shares of our common stock with an exercise price of \$3.93 per share to the placement agent in the private placement.
-The warrant issued to the placement agent in September 2009 will expire 5 years after issuance.
+The Series I Warrants are rights to purchase an aggregate of approximately 3,246,959 shares of the Company's common stock over a 5-year term at an exercise price equal to 125% of the price per share paid in the private placement (i.e., \$3.93 per share), subject to antidilution protection that could reduce the exercise price to 100% of the closing price on September 2, 2009 (i.e., \$3.17 per share) if the Company completes other financings while the Series I Warrants are outstanding at a price per share less than the exercise price per share of the Series I Warrants were not exercisable until six months following the closing of the private placement and expire on fifth anniversary of the closing of the private placement.
+Aside from the antidilution adjustment associated with the exercise price or number of shares covered.
+In connection with the September 2009 private placement, we issued one of the Series I Warrants to purchase 238,094 shares of our common stock with an exercise price of \$3.93 per share to the placement agent in September 2009 will expire 5 years after issuance.